hyankov/anpr/docs/README.md

      -processed frame--> Interface --render--> Screen
 ```

+# How to test it out?
+If you are not running the script on a portable device such as Raspberry Pi, you can print out a photo of a car with a Minnesota license plate and show it in front of the camera of your computer.
+It should be able to detect, highlight it and OCR it.

+Note that the OCR service is under development and does not provide good results yet.

 # Samples
 Screen captures of license plates highlighted (pink rectangle) in real time while video feed is streaming.
 Plates blurred out during writing this documentation, not part of the workflow.